KDE/kdewin-installer/readme.txt

 ==========
 -  manifest files for gnuwin32 source packages does not contain the full path, there must be prefixed src/<package>-<version> - repackaging of the related package will help

 -  packager: stripping of dll's which are in use results in deleting the related dll.
    Please make sure no one uses a dll when using the -strip option

--  installer: installing dll's which are in use cancels installing of the related package
+-  gui-installer: installing dll's which are in use cancels installing of the related package

+-  gui-installer: switching back to the mirror setting page when in package selecting page may result in package displayed twice or more.

+-  gui-installer: changing compiler type is not possible when install root is changed to a location where no packages are installed
+   -> run 'del "%APPDATA%\kde\installer.ini" ' on command line and restart installer

 TODO
 ====